schatzlab/appliedgenomics2019/assignments/assignment4/README.md

 [Hint: On the command line or in a script, load the sequence once and extract substrings in a loop.]

 - 3a.
 How many reads align more than one time to the reference?
 How many reads did not align?
+[Hint: make a fasta file containing just chr22:21000000-22000000 and then extract every substring of length 35]

 - 3b.
 How many reads align correctly?
 Consider a read aligned correctly if the left end of the alignment is within 5bp of the true location.
 [Hint: Investigate the [SAM file format specification](https://samtools.github.io/hts-specs/SAMv1.pdf).]

 - 3c.
 For 1000bp nonoverlapping windows, plot the average mapping quality of the reads that mapped to this location, regardless of correctness.
 On the plot, the x-axis is starting coordinate of the bin and y-axis is the value.

 - 3d.
 For 1000bp nonoverlapping windows, plot the fraction of reads that *belonged* there that were *correct*.
 On the plot, the x-axis is starting coordinate of the bin and y-axis is the fraction

-- 3e.
-What do you observe about how well reads map within this region of chromosome 22?
-Look at the UCSC Genome Browser [umap24Quantitative](https://genome.ucsc.edu/cgi-bin/hgTrackUi?g=umap) "mappability" track in this region, and qualitatively compare the results from your plot to the track.

 ### Question 4.
 Binomial Distribution [10 pts]